| |

 of Limi's unshakeable true faith in Druptop Senge Yeshi and Senge

-the present day.
-The reincarnations of Senge Yeshi have served
+present day.
+The reincarnations of Senge Yeshi have served as the

-as the head of the spiritual world of Limi for centuries and they
+head of the spiritual world of Limi for centuries and they have

-have earned the title, Limi Tulku (the reincarnation of Limi).
+earned the title, Limi Tulku (the reincarnation of Limi).
+The current

-The current reincarnation is known as Senge Tenzin and was born
+reincarnation is known as Senge Tenzin and was born in the western

 The